Philco: Radios

-The Philadelphia Storage Battery Company decided that prices of radios could be scaled for a mass market by incorporating assembly line techniques then only used by the automobile industry.
+The Philadelphia Storage Battery Company decided that radio production costs could be reduced by incorporating assembly line techniques then only used by the automobile industry, and began producing less expensive mass market radios.
 By the 1929 model year, Philco was in third place behind Atwater Kent and Majestic (Grigsby-Grunow Corp) in radio sales.
 In 1930, the company sold 600,000 radios, grossed $34 million, and was the leading radio maker in the country.
-By 1934, they had captured 30% of the domestic radio market.
+By 1934, it had captured 30% of the domestic radio market.